gabrielemartire/php-compatibility-check/README.md

 4. Performs a **syntax check (`php -l`)** on each file.
 5. If errors or incompatibilities are found, it **reporting the problematic files**.

-> [!NOTE]
-> It also includes several useful TIPS and explanatory comments in the code to help those working on legacy PHP projects.

 ## 🧩 Method 1 — Reusable Workflow

 1. In your repository, create a file like: